manca-kitzanos/bflows-openapi-proxy/README.md

 - `POST /webhook/negative-event` - Hidden webhook endpoint (not exposed in Swagger UI) for receiving callbacks from OpenAPI

+#### Company Full Data Endpoints

+- `GET /company-full/{identifier}` - Get comprehensive company data with 400+ financial details
+  - Use with `update=false` (default) to get cached data if available, or start a new request
+  - Use with `update=true` to force a new request and mark previous records as inactive
+  - Example: `GET /company-full/12345678901?update=true`

+- `POST /webhook/company-full` - Hidden webhook endpoint (not exposed in Swagger UI) for receiving company data callbacks from OpenAPI

 ### Response Format

 ```json